You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

 We spent time exchanging emails and these conversations are what led to the images that we made.
 I was able to understand her with a deeper sensitivity and awareness and I knew very early on that I wanted to capture the love that she has for her family.

 Pilar is a remarkable woman who is incredibly positive and strong.
-What has been clear to me throughout this process is the abundance of love that Pilar has for her family, and the sacrifices that have been made for a better life and opportunities.
+What's been clear to me throughout this process is the abundance of love that Pilar has for her family; the sacrifices that've been made for a better life and opportunities.
 It may not be so important ‘where we have come from’ as much as ‘what we might become’.